Black hole superradiant instability for massive spin-2 fields

 A natural extension of our work is to use these new unstable modes to compute the rich phenomenology associated with the gravitational-wave emission from the bosonic condensate~\cite{Arvanitaki:2016qwi,Baryakhtar:2017ngi,Brito:2017wnc,Brito:2017zvb,Brito:2020lup,Isi:2018pzk,Ghosh:2018gaw,Tsukada:2018mbp,Palomba:2019vxe,Sun:2019mqb}, as well as environmental effects of the condensate in BH binary inspirals~\cite{Hannuksela:2018izj,Baumann:2018vus,Zhang:2018kib,Berti:2019wnn,Baumann:2019eav,Baumann:2019ztm,Zhang:2019eid,Cardoso:2020hca,DeLuca:2021ite,Baumann:2022pkl} and for radio images~\cite{Davoudiasl:2019nlo,Chen:2019fsq,Cunha:2019ikd}.
 Due to the stronger instability, these effects are anticipated to be much more prominent than in other cases studied so far.

 {{\bf{\em Acknowledgments.}}} We thank Vitor Cardoso, Francisco Duque, Andrea Maselli, and David Pereñiguez for interesting comments on the draft.
 O.~D. acknowledges financial support from the STFC ``Particle Physics Grants Panel (PPGP) 2018" Grant No.~ST/T000775/1.
+O.D.'s research was also supported in part by the International Centre for Theoretical Sciences (ICTS), India, in association with the program "Nonperturbative and Numerical Approaches to Quantum Gravity, String Theory and Holography" (code: ICTS/numstrings-2022/8).
 G.L. and P.P. acknowledge financial support provided under the European Union's H2020 ERC, Starting Grant agreement no.~DarkGRA--757480, under MIUR PRIN (Grant 2020KR4KN2 “String Theory as a bridge between Gauge Theories and Quantum Gravity”) and FARE (GW-NEXT, CUP: B84I20000100001, 2020KR4KN2) programmes, and support from the Amaldi Research Center funded by the MIUR program ``Dipartimento di Eccellenza" (CUP:~B81I18001170001).
 This work was supported by the EU Horizon 2020 Research and Innovation Programme under the Marie Sklodowska-Curie Grant Agreement No. 101007855.
 J.E.S. has been partially supported by STFC consolidated grant ST/T000694/1.
 The authors acknowledge the use of the IRIDIS High Performance Computing Facility, and associated support services at the University of Southampton, for the completion of this work.